HexxKing/HexxKing/README.md

 So if I can do all that while running a studio, why can't I apply this same technique to learning software development?
 Starting in April 2020, that's exactly what I did.
 I signed up for classes with Code Fellows and wrote my very first line of code.

 I knew becoming a software developer would mean that I can safely work from home and that is really what made this choice so easy.
-Because COVID-19 is so deadly, I want to do my best to help save as many lives as we can and working from home is a great way to avoid infection and instigating mutations.
+Because COVID-19 is so deadly, I want to do my best to help save as many lives as we can and working from home is a great way to avoid infection and instigating new mutations.

 ---------------------
 <h3>🐍 My Developer Identity</h3>

+I studied **Full Stack Development** at Code Fellows but I have really found true love in **Data Science** and **Machine Learning**.
+I am attracted to the suggestions and facts that can be scientifically deduced from data.
+Gathering, manipulating and learning from data was part of my previous career and felt like a natural avenue in software development.

   - 🛠️ Technologies and Tools